 Domaine Albin Jacumin produces 2 red Chateauneuf du Pape wines and 1 white Chateauneuf du Pape wine.

 Domaine Albin Jacumin La Begude des Papes is produced from a blend of that ranges from 70% Grenache, 15% Mourvedre and 12% Syrah and 3% Cinsault.
 The Grenache vines are more than 50 years of age.
+The terroir is rocks, stone, sand and limestone.
+The vines are planted in the les Brusquieres lieu-dit.
 The grapes are destemmed.
 Vinification takes place in cement vats.
 The wine is aged in a combination of vats along with used, French oak barrels and demi-muids before bottling.
 The production is on average 2,500 cases per year.

 Domaine Albin Jacumin Aime is only produced in the best vintages.
-So far, the has only been made twice, in 2010 and 2012.
-The wine is made from a blend of mostly old vine Grenache and various portions of all the remaining 12 allowable gape varietals.
+So far, the wine has only been made 3 times in 2010, 2012 and 2015.
+The wine is made from a blend of mostly old vine Grenache and various portions of all the remaining 12 allowable grape varietals.
 The Grenache vines are at least 80 years of age.
-The vineyards are located close to the village of Chateauneuf du Pape in a terroir of mostly clay and limestone soils.
+The vineyards are located close to the village of Chateauneuf du Pape in a terroir of mostly clay and sand soil.
+The vines are planted in the les Marines vineyard.
 The grapes are fully destemmed.
 Vinification takes place in cement vats.
-The wine is aged in 100% new French oak barrels.
+The wine is aged in 100% used French oak barrels for 24 months.
 Not much wine is produced.
 In fact the entire production was only 25 cases in 2010 and it doubled to a whopping 48 case in 2012!
-Part of the reason for the low production is the incredibly small yields from this parcel of vines. the yields are on average only 9 hectoliters per hectare.
+Part of the reason for the low production is the incredibly small yields from this parcel of vines.
+The yields are on average only 9 hectoliters per hectare.

 Domaine Albin Jacumin Chateauneuf du Pape Blanc is made from a blend of 60% Clairette, 35% Grenache Blanc and 5% Bourboulenc.
 The wine is vinified and aged in stainless steel tanks.
 Not much of this wine is made.
 On average, close to 100 cases are produced in any vintage.